swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 With DVC now set up, you can begin adding files to it.

 Try to add the experiment data.
-Spoiler: it will fail.
+Spoiler, it will fail:

 ```sh title="Execute the following command(s) in a terminal"
 # Try to add the experiment data to DVC
 dvc add data/raw/
 ```

-When executing this command, the following output occurs.
+When executing this command, the following output occurs:

 ```text
 ERROR: bad DVC file name 'data/data.raw.dvc' is git-ignored.